lmijovic/carl-torch/README.md

 python evaluate.py
 # yields ROC curve plots in plots/ , and output .csv samples with carl weights in out_csv

+# predict the weights for all events in ref.csv file, & store them to disk for any further processing
+python predict.py

 # calibrate the weights and write-out calib. weighted samples
 python calibrate.py
 # yields ROC curve plots in plots/ , and output .csv samples with calibrated carl weights in out_csv